The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Modeling

 \subsection{Tidal Alignment and Tidal Torquing model (TATT)}

-The above models are strictly thought to apply only to \gls{elliptical} galaxies.
+The LA and NLA models are strictly thought to apply only to \gls{elliptical} galaxies.
 TATT was introduced to account for the alignment of \gls{spiral} galaxies whose configuration depends on angular momentum rather than being pressure-supported.
 The basic idea is to express a galaxy's intrinsic shape $\gamma^\mathrm{I}_{ij}$ as an expansion of the \gls{trace-free} \gls{tidal field} tensor $s_{ij}$ to second order in the linear density field:

 where $\delta$ and $s$ respectively describe the density and tidal fields.
+Importantly, the TATT model does not include all possible terms of the perturbative bias expansion to second order \citep{blazek_beyond_2019}.

-The first term corresponds to \gls{tidal alignment} as in the LA/NLA models.
+The first term of Eq.~\ref{eq:TATT} corresponds to \gls{tidal alignment} as in the LA/NLA models.
 The second is ``density weighting" and arises because alignment can only be measured where there is a galaxy.
 The third term is tidal torquing.
-The tidal alignment is described by $C_1$,